mbergmann-sh/AmigaED/README.md

 1. CD to the folder where your compiled executable resides
 2. execute sudo cp -l -f AmigaED /usr/local/bin/amigaed

+you might also add this folder to your search path instead!

 # Roadmap - wanted features (at least hopefully planned...)
 - make the editor drag'n'drop-aware
 - implement inserts and snippets